 Today’s communication networks, air traffic control systems, national electrical grids, unmanned aircraft systems, and numerous other industries depend on complex systems or systems of systems—that require a delicate balance of component functionalities to achieve a greater common objective.
 It makes sense that these highly engineered and intricate tools dictate a correspondingly sophisticated level of support.......Read More

 Supply chain and operations management professionals recognize the importance of inventory management to both customer satisfaction and cost control.
 They also understand the inherent tension between the goals of customer satisfaction and cost control: In short, doing better on one puts a strain on the other.
-Easing this tension relies on finding the optimal balance point where customer service goals can be met with the lowest possible inventory investment.......Read More
+Easing this tension relies on finding the optimal balance point where Customer Relations goals can be met with the lowest possible inventory investment.......Read More

 Countless articles in trade publications have bemoaned the lack of quantifiable results and diminishing returns derived from lean initiatives based on waste elimination.
 But few of these stories have suggested that having a micro-level focus on individual products and operations actually may be part of the problem.
 Perhaps it is time to look at the process from a macro level—a point of view that considers the variation to provide insights about which lean tools to use. ......Read More